Mobile Recreation Program

 City of Los Angeles Department of Recreation and Parks

-The City of Los Angeles Department of Recreation and Parks (RAP) will launch a Mobile Recreation Program to bring a variety of outdoor activities to children and families in underserved communities.
-Each Mobile Recreation Vehicle will provide differently themed activities ranging from sports to drama and dance to STEM activities.
-The program will commence on the weekends at four LAUSD elementary schools in high park-need areas through the Departments Community School Parks Program.
+The City of Los Angeles Department of Recreation and Parks (RAP) will launch a Mobile Recreation Program bringing a variety of outdoor activities to communities in need.
+Mobile Recreation vans will provide themed programs ranging from Olympic and Paralympic sports to skateboarding and creative activities, enhancing the lives of the youth and adults that participate.
+The program will commence at four LAUSD elementary schools through the Community School Parks (CSP) Program and supplement RAP’s after-school programs.

-The Department enriches the lives of Los Angeles residents by providing safe, welcoming parks and recreation facilities with affordable recreational and social activities for people of all ages.
+The Department’s mission is to enrich the lives of Los Angeles residents by providing safe, welcoming parks and recreation facilities with affordable recreational and social activities for people of all ages.

 In which areas of Los Angeles will you be directly working?